Veluthil/eCommerce-Store/README.md

  ![jQuery](https://img.shields.io/badge/jquery-%230769AD.svg?style=for-the-badge&logo=jquery&logoColor=white)
  ![PowerShell](https://img.shields.io/badge/PowerShell-%235391FE.svg?style=for-the-badge&logo=powershell&logoColor=white)

-This is a Django-based ecommerce application that allows users to browse and purchase products online.
+Dokusho Vernissage eCommerce is a Django-based web application that allows users to browse and purchase products online.
+The application is deployed on Vercel at https://dokusho-vernissage.vercel.app/.

-This project consists of following Django applications:
+The project consists of several Django applications including:

-- Account
+- Account: User authentication and account management
+- Basket: Basket and checkout functionality
+- Catalogue: Product browsing and searching
+- Checkout: Payment integration with PayPal
+- Orders: Management of user orders

+The frontend is developed using Bootstrap 5, jQuery, and AJAX.
+The application's database is hosted on Railway and created using PostgresSQL.
+Static and media files are stored in an AWS S3 Bucket.
+Tests are written using PyTest.

+## Features
+- User authentication and account management, including email confirmation for account activation
+- Password reset functionality with or without logging in via email
+- Product browsing and searching
+- Wish list for saving favorite products
-- Basket
+- Basket and checkout functionality
-- Catalogue
-- Checkout
-- Orders
+- PayPal payment integration for secure and easy payment processing
+- Multiple shipping addresses for users
+- Toggle between dark and light mode for customizable user experience

 ## Installation